lukasheide/Covid-Forecasting-Tool/README.md

 <img src="Assets/Images/Dashboard/dashboard_forecasts.png" height=320>
 <img src="Assets/Images/Dashboard/dashboard_map.png" height=320>

-The images above depict our final end product, our forecasting tool that provides forecasts for the next 14 days.
+The images above depict our final end product, our Covid-19 forecasting dashboard that provides predictions for the next 14 days for all 400 German districts.

 ## Table of Contents